AnthonyByansi/ElasticAI_KubeWatch/elasticai-kubewatch/docs/user_guide.md

 # 📚 User Guide

-Welcome to the ElasticAI KubeWatch User Guide!
 This guide provides detailed instructions on configuring and using the ElasticAI KubeWatch solution for intelligent auto-scaling on Azure Kubernetes Service (AKS). 🚀

 ## 📋 Table of Contents